Absolute Africa - 50 days

 Chobe NP - Livingstone (Zambia).
 After our night in the bush, we head out early to continue our search for wildlife, before packing up the camp and heading back to Kasane where we continue to the town of Livingstone.
 This afternoon we have the opportunity to view The Falls from the Mosi-oa-Tunya National Park, Zambia or partake in a sunset boat cruise on the Zambezi River.
 Another fantastic photo opportunity!
 Overnight - Livingstone

-Lusaka - Chipata.
-From Lusaka we head north east on the old ‘East Road’ to a beautiful little campsite located just 10 km before the Zambia/Malawi border.
-We’ll stop off to purchase some fresh produce and coal from the local sellers along the way.
-Mamarula’s campsite is where we spend the night before heading into Malawi.
-(B, L, D)
+Luangwa - Chipata.
+From Luangwa we head north east on the old ‘East Road’ to a beautiful little campsite located just 10 km before the Zambia/Malawi border.
+In the days of old, the route from Cairo to Cape Town passed through Lusaka and it’s along this route to Malawi we travel today.
+While today is mostly spent driving, we do cross the impressive Luangwa River Bridge which is heavily guarded due to its close proximity to the Zimbabwean & Malawian borders.
+We’ll also stop off to purchase some fresh produce and coal from the local sellers along the way.
+Overnight - Chipata (B, L, D)

 Chipata - Lake Malawi Beaches (Malawi).
 Leaving Zambia we cross into Malawi.
 We stop off in the capital, Lilongwe, a small city distinctively divided into the old town and the new administrative centre.

 Spend the days learning the game of bao from the locals, scour the markets for a bargain or simply relax on the pristine beaches.
 The various beachside campsites along Lake Malawi’s shores offer many optional Excursions including a variety of water sports, horseback rides and a visit to the local village and school (see pricing guide at the end of this Go Guide).
-(B:4, L:4, D:4)
+(B:3, L:3, D:3)

 Day 25: Iringa